David Miliband: Leadership of the International Rescue Committee

 On 26 March 2013 the Daily Mirror reported that Miliband would be announcing the following day that he intended to resign as an MP and leave politics altogether.
 He announced that he was taking up the post of head of the International Rescue Committee in New York, for which his remuneration would be £300,000 ($450,000) a year.
 It was reported that his total IRC remuneration for 2019 was c. $1 million.

+According to tax filings hosted by ProPublica Nonprofit Explorer, the International Rescue Committee CEO salary was $466,209 in financial year ending September 2012.
+In financial year ending September 2022, the salary was $1,142,413.

 Miliband became the president and CEO of the International Rescue Committee on 1 September 2013.
 At the IRC, Miliband has been overseeing humanitarian aid and development programs in 40 countries, a global staff of 12,000 and 1,300 volunteers, and an annual budget of $450 million.
 Near the top of the IRC, Miliband again installed his former Special Political Advisor from London, Madlin Sadler.
 She became the aid agency's Chief of Staff.

+In February 2025, addressing the American House Foreign Affairs Committee as Chairman, Brian Mast cited David Miliband's salary as CEO of International Rescue Committee at $1.2m per year.
+In his comments, Chairman Mast stated that the "grift" via USAID grants (of which IRC was a recipient) was a slap in the face for every American who gets up and goes to work.
+Americans should be able to expect their tax dollars to be used for their benefit, not paying for high salaries for former British Members of Parliament or being sent abroad for random use.